-Section Description Solution Overview A high-level introduction and description of to the solution.
+Section Description Solution Overview A high-level introduction to the solution.
+Introduces the solution, historical aspects, potential benefits, and scope and limitations.
 Solution Architecture Describes the architecture of the Joint Solution.
-Implementing and Configuring the Cisco ACE Solution Describes configuration and implementation of Cisco ACE Appliance within the Joint Solution.
+Implementing and Configuring the Cisco ACE Solution Describes configuration and implementation Cisco ACE within the Joint Solution.
 Implementing and Configuring the Cisco WAAS Solution Describes configuration and implementation of Cisco WAAS within the Joint Solution.
-Network Management Describes the network management software used in the Joint Solution.
+Network Management Describes the Network Management software used in the Joint Solution.